ezsystems/commerce-documentation/docs/guide/delegate_function.md

 When a user enters a customer number in the **Delegate** screen, the delegate function is called directly.

-If no user is found with this customer number, an error message is displayed.
+If no user is found with provided customer number, an error message is displayed.

 If the delegation is successful, new user data is displayed.
 In the top right corner in the header you can see the new customer number.